 If we look at agency as a systemic construct, where the whole is more than its single parts, then thinking of agency as a single type of action in an interactive story is very limitative.
 I would argue that designing agency as evolutive and systemic forces us to question what types of agencies are possible, when should they be proposed and in which order, who is empowered by such doing, and what is being transformed by it.
-If the impact on the individual user can be seen as a series of internal shifts, than designing evolutive agency means to plan a choreography of successive openings and personal empowerments that only work because each step has its own purpose and makes possible the following one.
+Suppose the impact on the individual user can be seen as a series of internal shifts.
+In that case, designing an evolutive agency means planning a choreography of successive openings and personal empowerments that only work because each step has its own purpose and makes possible the following one.

-In the next, and final part of this paper, I will use the Corona Haikus project (2021) as a case study to highlight possible ways to step out of the click and choose notion of agency and experiment with reflexive and evolutive agency, as a strategy for individual and societal impact.
+In the next and final part of this paper, I will use the Corona Haikus project (2020) as a case study to highlight possible ways to step out of the click and choose the notion of agency and experiment with reflexive and evolutive agency as a strategy for individual and societal impact.

-The Corona Haikus case study
+6. The Corona Haikus case study

-Corona Haikus is a collaborative documentary project that uses social media and visual poetry to document the first phase of lockdown worldwide.
-Launched as a Facebook group1 on the 1st of April 2020, when the Covid 19 pandemic brought most countries to close their borders and announce lockdown measures, the project was thought as a communal way to respond to the fear of being isolated and the need to create a safe space to feel connected.
-The project was co-initiated by myself and Colombian transmedia producer Sandra Tabares Duque and, for more than ten weeks, we acted both as co-authors of the group and co-creators of digital poetry.
+Corona Haikus is a collaborative and experimental documentary project that uses social media and visual poetry to document the first phase of lockdown worldwide.
+Launched as a co-creative Facebook group on the 1st of April 2020, when the Covid 19 pandemic brought most countries to close their borders and announce lockdown measures, the project was thought as a communal way to respond to the fear of being isolated and the need to create a safe space to feel connected.
+The project was co-initiated by myself and Colombian transmedia producer Sandra Tabares Duque.
+For more than ten weeks, we acted both as co-authors of the group and co-creators of digital poetry.